 HI Baltimore, 17 West Mulberry, +1-410-576-8880, baltimorehostel.org

-You can take the light rail line to the BWI airport, and then it's about a 20-minute walk to the Historical Electronics Museum if you're interested in radar, radio, military communications gear, or information security.
-Click here to see my pictures.
+You can take the light rail line to the BWI airport, and then it's about a 20-minute walk to the Historical Electronics Museum.
+It's nice to visit if you're interested in radar, radio, military communications gear, or information security.

 The HI hostel is pretty nice: 12 Hemenway Street, +1-617-536-9455.